Thrive Psychology LLC

 Assessment

-A PTSD intake assessment is typically our first meeting.
-During this session, I’ll gather key information about your background, symptoms, and trauma-related experiences.
+An intake assessment is typically our first meeting.
+During this session, I gather key information about your background, symptoms, and stress, betrayal, and/or trauma‑related experiences.
 This helps me understand your unique needs and begin building a foundation for treatment.
-Together, we’ll use this information to create a personalized plan that supports your healing and recovery from PTSD.
+Together, we use this information to create a personalized plan that supports your healing and recovery.

 Accelerated PE therapy

-Accelerated PE includes all the core components of traditional Prolonged Exposure therapy.
+Accelerated PE therapy includes all the core components of traditional Prolonged Exposure.
 Instead of meeting once per week, sessions occur three or more times weekly.
-This faster pace—often called “massed”—has been linked to quicker treatment gains and a lower risk of dropout.
+This faster pace—often called an “intensive” or “massed” course of therapy—has been linked to quicker treatment gains and a lower risk of dropout.
+For many people, this structure offers a focused, time‑limited path toward meaningful change.

 Traditional PE therapy

-Prolonged Exposure (PE) therapy is a structured, evidence-based treatment for PTSD.
-It helps individuals safely confront and process traumatic memories.
+Prolonged Exposure (PE) therapy is a structured, evidence‑based treatment for PTSD.
+It helps individuals safely approach and process traumatic memories.
 The goal is to reduce distress and support a sense of control and empowerment.
-PE is grounded in cognitive-behavioral principles and delivered in a supportive, trauma-informed way.
+PE is grounded in cognitive‑behavioral principles and delivered in a supportive, trauma‑informed way.
+For many people, it offers a clear, effective path toward meaningful healing.

 PE core components include: